leynos/lag-complexity/docs/lag-complexity-function-design.md

   median as the measure of central tendency and the Median Absolute Deviation (MAD) as the measure of dispersion, both of which are less sensitive to extreme values.

+The sigmoid used by both `ZScore` and `Robust` is the standard logistic function.
+When either the standard deviation or MAD are calibrated to values close to zero the strategies default to `0.5`, ensuring deterministic behaviour without division-by-zero errors.
+The `Robust` variant scales the MAD by `1.4826` to approximate the standard deviation under a normal distribution.

 - **Calibration is Critical:** The parameters for each `Sigma` variant (`p01`, `p99`, `mean`, `std`, `median`, `mad`) are not universal constants.
 Their effectiveness depends entirely on being calibrated against a dataset of